donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 | **Fused WER**       |  0.051 |   0.05 |   0.05 |   0.05 |   0.05 |   0.05 |   0.05 |  0.049 |  0.049 |  0.048 |  0.049 |  0.049 |
 | **Relative Δ (%)**  |  2.6   |   3.3  |   4    |   3.6  |   4    |   4.4  |   4    |  5.5   |  6.2   |  6.9   |  4.7   |  5.5   |

-> Note: Values are corpus (micro) WER on 358 synthetic radiology dictation sentences after the specified normalization. λ was selected on this same set, so results may be optimistic; see the significance section for permutation-test p-values.
+> Note: Values are corpus (micro) WER on 358 synthetic radiology dictation sentences after the specified normalization. **Relative reductions are calculated from unrounded values**. λ was selected on this same set, so results may be optimistic; see the significance section for permutation-test p-value

 <!--
 In synthetic testing, the small model configuration showed optimal results at λ = 0.24, yielding a **8.3%** relative WER reduction.
 The medium configuration achieved a **6.9%** relative reduction at the same λ = 0.30.
-Error analysis suggests that the benefits of fusion lie in correcting domain-specific medical terminology, however, analysis would benefit from more data (see future work section). -->
+Error analysis suggests that the benefits of fusion lie in correcting domain-specific medical terminology, however, analysis would benefit from more data (see future work section).
+ -->

 ### Statistical Significance

 The fused system and original Whisper only system were tested on 358 of the same audio clips.

-**For the small model**, overall errors fell from 6.86% to 6.29% (8.3% relative reduction).
+**For the small model**, overall errors fell from 6.86% to 6.30% (8.3% relative reduction).
 A permutation test<sup>4</sup> suggests a difference this size would happen by chance about 1 in 43 times (two-sided p = 0.024), or about 1 in 81 times if testing only for improvement (one-sided p = 0.012).
 With 44 improved utterances versus 21 degraded ones, this pattern is consistent with a modest real effect on this set.

 **For the medium model**, overall errors went from 5.20% to 4.84% (6.9% relative reduction).
 The permutation test suggests a difference this size could occur about 1 in 14 times by chance (two-sided p = 0.069), or about 1 in 30 times if testing only for improvement (one-sided p = 0.034).
 With 30 improvements versus 14 degradations, this is promising but not conclusive.

-**Bottom line:** shallow fusion results show modest, yet consistent error reductions on this dataset.
+**Bottom line:** Shallow fusion results show modest, yet consistent error reductions on this dataset.
 The small model's improvement is statistically significant, while the medium model achieves the lowest absolute error rate but with only suggestive evidence of improvement.
 More data, ideally real clinical dictations, would make the conclusion more definitive.

 ### Error Pattern Analysis and Failure Modes